 Students can explore social issues in the classroom and community and build the skills, knowledge, and relationships necessary to lead lives of effective action.

 Advisors and mentors help students navigate Brown’s vast array of academic programs and co-curricular options.
-In addition to co-curricular tutoring and study help centers in writing and science, all students are matched with faculty and peer advisors who provide counsel on important academic decisions.
+In addition to tutoring and study help centers in writing and science, all students are matched with faculty and peer advisors who provide counsel on important academic decisions.

 The success of Brown’s graduates in a huge range of fields underscores that our unique approach to education works.
 Brown students are driven, individual, highly inquisitive scholars and energetic leaders.